THargreaves/into-the-tidyverse/resources/session_three/session_three_presentation.md

-An Introduction to the Tidyverse | Session Three
+Into the Tidyverse | Session Three
 ====================================
 author: Tim Hargreaves
 date: 2019-10-17